 For convenience, DocPacks can use QR codes to link back to the original, online data in the database.
 An authorized user can scan the QR code and immediately access the corresponding source data in ExcelWraps.

 Electronic forms can be exported in PDF format anytime.
-A simple manual operation can request the generation of PDF files for one or many database records or Wrap instances.
+A simple manual operation can request the generation of PDF files for one or many database records or Wraps.
 PDF files can also be exported every time a Wrap is signed, or only for the final “freeze” signature.
 End users can create and download PDFs directly from the PDF Log in the wrap.

-If an instance has been exported to PDF more than once, all PDF files are saved in a chronological PDF log.
+If a Wrap has been exported to PDF more than once, all PDF files are saved in a chronological PDF log.

 ExcelWraps cannot provide any access control for PDF files that have been extracted from the system.
 Once you export Wrap instances as PDF files, they need to be treated like any other kind of sensitive business document, and protected from unauthorized access using the same mechanisms.
 A future version of ExcelWraps will use digital signatures to make DocPacks tamper-proof.

-If an instance is still live when a PDF is printed, i.e. the unit of work is still being worked on, the information in the database will continue to change without regard to the content of the PDF.
+If a Wrap is still live when a PDF is printed, i.e. the unit of work is still being worked on, the information in the database will continue to change without regard to the content of the PDF.
 Users of the PDF must understand that it may contain information that is no longer current.

 Full support for Print-to-PDF was delivered with WrapCreator 10.8.
 If you have any issues with PDF generation. you may want to convert the Wrap with the latest version of WrapCreator and test printing with the new version of the Wrap.